Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Qualifications/Educational Requirements

-Membership to a professional body such as the RICS or similar equivalent OR having studied a Masters in
+• Membership in a professional body such as RICS or a Masters in Construction Law is desirable; candidates working towards these qualifications may be considered

-The hiring company is a multi-disciplinary construction consulting firm with a focus on risk analysis and mitigation, expert witness, coaching, training, project management, commercial management, and dispute avoidance.
+The hiring company is a multi-disciplinary construction consulting firm specializing in risk analysis, expert witness, coaching, training, project management, commercial management, and dispute avoidance.
+It has a solid and expanding client base across the UK, with multiple office locations.
+The senior management team offers excellent guidance and support for professional development.

 Industry Insights